 Having a basic understanding of different personalities and motivational issues is also helpful for interpreting and performing the project sponsorship role effectively and successfully.

 Project sponsorship is quite different to project management.

 In some ways - notably the detailed ranges of duties - the differences are similar to the differences between leadership and management.

-In a very small organization the two roles may effectively be held by the same person, for example where an owner-manager instigates and then manages a project, or where a director of a small company instigates and manages a project.
-Accordingly, in small-scale situations the roles of project sponsor and project manager effectively combine into one role which comprise all duties.
+In a very small organisation, the two roles may effectively be held by the same person, for example where an owner-manager instigates and then manages a project, or where a director of a small company instigates and manages a project.
+Accordingly, in small-scale situations, the roles of the project sponsor and project manager effectively combine into one role which comprises all duties.

 Project sponsorship applies to large projects which affect different departments, and certainly which entail board/corporate approval, and which require involvement/agreement/support from external stakeholders.

-Essentially project sponsorship is a senior role, usually held by a person (rather than a group or organization*), responsible for:
+Essentially project sponsorship is a senior role, usually held by a person (rather than a group or organisation*), responsible for:

-*A project sponsor is usually a person, however in many big situations (typically of national or international significance) responsibility for project sponsorship may rest in corporate terms with a group or organization, in which case many or all of the usual project sponsorship duties and accountabilities will in turn be held by an individual within the sponsoring group/organization.
+*A project sponsor is usually a person, however in many big situations (typically of national or international significance) responsibility for project sponsorship may rest in corporate terms with a group or organisation, in which case many or all of the usual project sponsorship duties and accountabilities will, in turn, be held by an individual within the sponsoring group/organization.